tyconsulting/blog.tyang.github.io/_posts/2015-02-22-writing-powershell-modules-that-interact-with-various-sdk-assemblies.md

 </ul>
 &nbsp;

 In order to be able to overcome these constraints, I have developed a little trick: developing a simple PowerShell module, placing the required DLLs in the PS module folder and use a function in the module to load the DLLs from the PS Module base folder.
 I’ll now explain how to develop such PS module.
 I’ll use the custom module I’ve created for the Service Manager 2012 R2 SDK last week as an example.
-In this example, I named my customised module “SMSDK”.
+In this example, I named my customised module "SMSDK".

-01. Firstly, create a module folder and then create a new PowerShell module manifest using “New-ModuleManifest” cmdlet.
+01. Firstly, create a module folder and then create a new PowerShell module manifest using "New-ModuleManifest" cmdlet.

 02. Copy the  required SDK DLLs into the PowerShell Module Folder.
 The module folder would also contain the manifest file (.psd1) and a module script file (.psm1).

 <a href="http://blog.tyang.org/wp-content/uploads/2015/02/SNAGHTML12c34a9.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML12c34a9" src="http://blog.tyang.org/wp-content/uploads/2015/02/SNAGHTML12c34a9_thumb.png" alt="SNAGHTML12c34a9" width="577" height="195" border="0" /></a>

 03. Create a function to load the DLLs.
-In the “SMSDK” module that I’ve written, the function looks like this:
+In the "SMSDK" module that I’ve written, the function looks like this:
 <pre language="PowerShell">Function Import-SMSDK
 {
 &lt;#